Skip to content

 pip install openretina

-This will install the latest stable release with all required dependencies.
+This will install the latest public stable release with all required dependencies.

 If you would like to train your own models, modify configurations, and follow the accompanying Jupyter notebooks, we recommend cloning our GitHub repository and installing from source: